gabeklein/expressive-mvc/README.md

 While destructuring, with two reserved keys `get` and `set`, we can still retrieve and update values after doing so.

-> Not to be confused with the keywords.
-As named properties both are the same, just a circular reference to `state`.
+> Not to be confused with keywords.
+As named properties, they are both are the same, just a circular reference to `state`.
 Use whatever makes the most sense semantically.

 ```jsx
 const AboutMe = () => {